jpeak5/ap_report/lmsEnrolment.md

 	1. set $CFG->lmenrollment-start
 	1. using the _Comprehensive Enrollment Query_ (below) build a logical structure, a tree or multidimensional array, call it the _Enrollments Tree_ data structure, in memory
 	1. calculate time spent per user per course at the leaves of the _Enrollments Tree_
-	1. traverse the tree and save timespent/lastaccess data `mdl_lsureports_lmsenrollment`
+	1. traverse the tree and save timespent/lastaccess data `mdl_apreport_enrol`
 	1. set $CFG->lmsenrollment-finish
 1. build xml (at any time after time-spent calculation has been performed)
 	1. if not(CFG->lmsenrollment_start > CFG->lmsenrollment->finish), complain and stop
-	1. otherwise, JOIN `mdl_lsureports_lmsenrollment` with appropriate tables to hydrate sparse enrollment records into full AP-spec records for serialization to XML
+	1. otherwise, JOIN `mdl_apreport_enrol` with appropriate tables to hydrate sparse enrollment records into full AP-spec records for serialization to XML
 	1. iterate through rows fetched in previous step, appending new lmsEnrollment nodes to a new DOMDocument
 	1. save the DOMDoc to file
 	1. set error, if appropriate